TAR-IT/MPTube3/README.md

 - [FFmpeg](https://ffmpeg.org)
     - The project uses FFmpeg to convert mp4 into mp3.
 ## Roadmap
-- Automatically fetching meta data from YouTube, returning it to the Discogs API and attaching Discogs meta data to the file - for better search results.
+- Automatically giving the YouTube meta to the Discogs API and attaching Discogs meta data from the search result to the file - for better results.
+- Being able to decline discogs search results to get the next one or quit completely, leaving the file with YouTube meta.
 - Ability to edit meta in the process of using the program.
 - Intuitive GUI